zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-08-28-LCM-Exp-Sample-Prep.md

     5. Try to work as quickly as possible.
 Once a section is done, unload the collector and remove the tubes with the dissections VERY CAREFULLY, closing the cap as you remove it.
 Spin down in the mini centrifuge, then vortex 5-10s, then spin down for at least 30s.
 Then place in tube rack on dry ice.
 12. After a slide is done, I place it back in the falcon tube with dessicant and transport on dry ice to -80 for storage.

+#### LCM Notes, Day 2 (9/6/24, tissue sectioned 9/5/24)

+1. Sectioning went better than yesterday.
+I was able to get the brush method to work pretty well for sections at -22ºC.
+I got one slide per frag (B&C), with four sections each.
+There was definitely still a little bit of folding and rollage in some cases during section transfer, but overall I think better than yesterday.
+2. I am modifying the staining protocol for today.
+After sectioining, the slides were dried at room temp for 1 miniute, and then fixed at the cryostat with ice-cold 100% ethanol for 2 minutes.
+Then this was removed, sides of the slide were blotted with a kimwipe, and I transferred the slide to a falcon tube with dessicant and let this dry at room temp for 15 minutes.
+Then transported back to the lab on dry ice and transferred to -80 ºC for overnight.
+3. Morning of LCM: Bring slide up to room temperature, slowly to avoid formation of water condensation inside the container.
+Did the following:
+   1. 30 minutes at -20 ºC
+   2. 30 minutes at 4°C
+   3. 15 minutes at room temp
+   4. The performed staining with cresyl violet
+      1.  **ALL SOLUTIONS ICE COLD**
+         1. Place slide on petri dish; on tube rack over dry ice (not immediately on the dry ice otherwise the 70% ethanol can freeze)
+         2. Apply Cresyl violet staining solution (in 100% ethanol) directly with syringe and sterile filter to the section and incubate for 1 minute, swivel gently
+         3. Rinse (pipetting) with ice-cold 75% ethanol
+         4. And then place back on clean petri dish and cover slide with ice-cold 70% ethanol (ideally the ethanol just stays on the slide but if it rolls off then gently submerge the slide in 75% ethanol)
+            1. Ideally this removes all the OCT.
+And hopefully no tissue.
+         5. Be as gentle as possible and keep everything as cold as possible
+         6. If successful, we should hopefully be able to skip the H2O step.
+         7. Final fix, 1 minute in 100% ethanol or even for short-term storage prior to LCM
+         8. Air dry sample 1-2 in drying chamber with desiccant or fume hood
+            1. Proceed to LCM now.

 #### LCM Notes, Day 1 (9/4/24)

 1. Sectioining: Today went much harder than expected.
 I was having issues during sectioning with the tissue coming out of the OCT, and some rolling issues as well.
 Sectioined two slides - labelled A1 and A2.